- Clubs must be affiliated to the L&RLCGA.

 Playing of matches

-- Matches shall be three games of four-ball match play, played off handicap, over a round of eighteen (18) holes.
+- Matches shall be three games of four-ball match play, played off 90% of Course Handicap (Playing Handicap), over a round of eighteen (18) holes.
 Games finishing all square shall be considered tied.

 - All matches shall be governed by the Rules of Golf plus local rules in operation for the course over which the match is played, excluding any local rule alternative for stroke and distance.

-- Matches to be played on a course with an applicable SSS for Ladies and no more than two temporary greens in play.
-Every effort should be made to play the course at its measured length as defined by CONGU.
+- Matches to be played on a course with an applicable Course and Slope Rating and no more than two temporary greens in play.
+Every effort should be made to play the course at its measured length as defined by its Course and Slope Rating.

 - All matches to be played on dates and times mutually agreed between the clubs.